 Real Madrid, 3-2 defeat – Champions League quarter-final, 1999/2000

-In a clash of the competition’s two previous winners, Alex Ferguson was not confident of his side’s chances of victory against Real Madrid following a 0-0 in the first leg at the Bernabeu, admitting afterwards that United were outclassed.
+In a clash of the competition’s two previous winners, Alex Ferguson was not confident of his side’s chances of victory against Real Madrid following a 0-0 draw in the first leg at the Bernabeu, admitting afterwards that United were outclassed.

 The home team had a positive start to the second leg however, creating some decent chances early on.
 They were having issues down the wings though, with Roberto Carlos finding space on the left and almost taking advantage of an under-hit Gary Neville pass back.
 But it was on the right-hand side of the pitch where Real would find luck when a Michel Salgado cross went in off a sliding Roy Keane.

 Two Raul goals in as many minutes early in the second half killed off any chance of a comeback, although a David Beckham goal and a Paul Scholes penalty put some respectability on the scoreline.

 Deportivo La Coruna, 3-2 loss – Champions League group, 2001/02

 In the space of a year in the early noughties, Man United and Deportivo La Coruna would meet six times, with the Spaniards making awkward opponents of themselves during that period.